 Cost for the class is $10.
 This includes all ingredients, menus, lunch, and something to take home.

 In February 2017 we became the Deaf Wellbeing Society Incorporated and we were able to start filming our recipes in NZSL.
+We have 150 recipes filmed.
 These are all on our face book page too.

 If you would like to see a particular recipe taught and filmed in NZSL let us know by clicking here.